20:30:50 Approach to structure company retreats

 In the last three years, remote work has become a bigger topic of conversation than perhaps ever before, with many businesses forced to adapt to virtual formats at a rapid pace.
 And truthfully, this trend shows no signs of slowing.
 Even in a post-pandemic world, many businesses are opting to stick with virtual work formats, but in a rapidly developing field, navigating remote-first work for you and your team can feel a bit like building the plane when it's already in the air.

-Fortunately, our friends at Doist, have quickly become a leader in this space, their team has been remote for nearly 15 years and with team members located all over the world they’ve focussed much of their business development practices on contributing a central voice to the conversation around remote work.
+Fortunately, our friends at Doist, have quickly become a leader in this space, their team has been remote for nearly 15 years and with team members located all over the world they’ve focused much of their business development practices on contributing a central voice to the conversation around remote work.

 In this week’s episode of More Beach Meetings, we sat down with Chase Warrington, Head of Remote at Doist to chat in-depth about remote-first work, the importance of asynchronous communication and best practices for planning retreats and co-located gatherings.
 Read on for some of the highlights from our conversation!